kevgo/text-runner/documentation/user-defined-actions.md

 Let's start by building the simplest possible action first: A "hello-world" action that prints the text "hello world" in the test runner's console output when running.
-It will be triggered via this piece of Markdown:
+Inside our Markdown document we trigger it like this:

 <a textrun="create-file">